Control Distortion in Your Body in White Assemblies

 When optimizing a product, it’s easy to forget how the manufacturing process can impact the design’s performance.
 Therefore, to properly optimize a product’s design, engineers need to understand how that product will be manufactured and assembled and how these processes might create unexpected distortions in the final product.

 “Virtual Prototyping enables design and process engineers to virtually manufacture and assemble components long before their physical prototypes are built and tested,” said Yannick Vincent, Solution Manager at ESI Group.
-“It facilitates the creation of countermeasures to control distortions and residual stresses in BIW welded assemblies.
+“It facilitates the creation of countermeasures to control distortions and residual stresses in Body in White (BIW) welded assemblies.
 It also shortens time to market and minimizes the cost of manufacturing planning, tryouts, and pre-production validation.”

 ESI Group’s Virtual Welding & Assembly Solution is a computer-aided engineering (CAE) platform that studies the effects of stamping, welding, and assembly processes on BIW assemblies distortions during product development.
 The solution helps engineers to simulate and mitigate the residual stresses, distortions, and defects by modeling the chained manufacturing process.

 “The goal is to ensure the dimension accuracy of BIW assemblies throughout the product development journey.
 You can identify the critical joints, perform virtual try-out of different clamp locations, weld and clamp sequences optimization while minimizing the cost and time for manufacturing planning and pre-production validation” explained Saurabh Aggarwal, Manager of Market Strategy and Business Development at ESI Group.

 How Manufacturing Effects Add Dimensional Inaccuracies in BIW Assemblies

 It can be a long, hard and expensive journey designing a product and its production chain.
 Engineers will need to tweak the product and its production process multiple times before residual stresses and distortions are controlled.